From data to actionable intelligence

 Previously, the Orchestra engaged a marketing consulting firm for its season ticket campaign.
 My work in this area let the Orchestra eliminate that expense.
-The 2005-2006 season ticket campaign ended with slightly higher results than the previous season.
-More significantly, those sales came at significantly lower cost in printing and postage due to better targeted mailings and offers.
-There was also the money saved by dropping the vendor in favor of my less expensive (and more successful) services.
+The 2005-2006 season ticket campaign (the first with my segmentation) achieved slightly higher results than the previous season.
+More significantly, those sales came at greatly lower costs in printing and postage and with fewer discounted offers due to better targeting through my segmentation.
+This was in addition to the money saved by dropping the vendor in favor of my less expensive (and more successful) services.

 Shown above are just a few of these segments.
 Click the graphic at the top of this case study for a slideshow on how this was (and could have been) used.